JulieMontoya/Random_Beeb_Stuff/yson/README.md

 A LE B
 ```

-This relation is TRUE if the value of A is smaller than or equal to the value of B.
+This relation is TRUE if the value of A is smaller than or equal to the value
-(Actually, if the value of B is greater than or equal to the value of A.)
+of B. (But see above.)

 ### MULTOF : Multiple Of